dgradecak/alfresco-mvc/README.md

 Notice
 -
-Some issues while using CMIS were spotted if the services are registered via @ComponentScan and used in alfresco behaviors, therefore for now it is recommended to use the xml config for service scanning only.
+Some issues while using CMIS were spotted if the services are registered via @ComponentScan and used in alfresco behaviors, therefore for now it is recommended to use the xml or java (@Bean) config for service scanning only.
+This is due to the lifecycle of spring's loading of beans.

-There is a spring proxy limitation (spring 3.2.x) in order to use @Autowired on constructors, therefore @Autowired for now should be used on fields
+There is a spring proxy limitation (spring 3.2.x) in order to use @Autowired on constructors, therefore @Autowired for now should be used on fields.
+This is due to how CGLIB creates the proxies (a default constructor is needed)

 Alfresco-MVC QUERY TEMPLATE
 ===